The Birds Seen at the

 Keeli Marvel discovered the wonderful world of birds while taking ornithology and world bird families courses at Brigham Young University.
 She has a Master's degree in Wildlife and Wildlands Conservation and has been the Natural Resource Specialist at Dugway Proving Ground for the last two years.
 She love spending time outdoors and currently serves as the president of the Utah County Birders.

 Samuel McKay is the Native Aquatic Biologist for the Utah Division of Wildlife Resources Northern Region.
+He will give a hands-on presentation on native amphibians and reptiles of Utah.

 Katie McVey is a Wildlife Refuge Specialist at the Bear River Migratory Bird Refuge in Brigham City, UT.
 She originally hails from north-central Wisconsin and holds Masters of Raptor Biology from Boise State University, where she studied burrowing owls.
 Katie is an avid naturalist and has passion for teaching about the out-of-doors.